UnisonUI/UnisonUI/README.md

 sbt ";project rest-ui; npmInstall; webpackDevTask"
 ```

-`webpackDevTask` can be replace by `webpackProdTask` if you want to produce minified assets.
+`webpackDevTask` can be replaced by `webpackProdTask` if you want to produce minified assets.

 #### Using NodeJS